elephantscale/es-training-new/machine-learning/slides/ML-Spark-Overview.md

     - Dataframes provide faster data access, better caching ..etc

 * As of Spark v2.0, RDD based spark.mllib package is in maintenance mode (no new features, bug fixes only)

-    - Removed in Spark v3.0
+    - May be removed in Spark v3

 Notes: